-If the student is an overseas student, the principal must contact the Department’s International Education Division on 9637 2990.
+The principal must contact the International Education Division on 9637 2990.
 The decision to expel may impact on the student’s visa conditions.

 This will ensure that the necessary transition arrangements and implications for the student’s visa can be managed.
 It will also ensure that the Department complies with its obligations as a registered CRICOS provider under Commonwealth legislation.